 Visitors heading to the city's 14th century Ducal Castle have the opportunity to peer back even further in time on the bottom floor, where a glass floor reveals the ruins of a stronghold that once stood on its hill location.
 This 8th century structure, the earliest known site in Szczecin, was constructed by Lechtic Pomeranians before the area had been christianised.
-In fact, the etymology of name Szczecin is most likely a reference to this landmark, as 'szczyt' in Old Slavic means 'shield' but also 'hill peak'.
-Overlooking the inlet of the lagoon and the West Oder River that empties into the Baltic sea was clearly an ideal strategic location for any unwelcomed visitors from the north.
+In fact, the etymology of the name Szczecin' is most likely a reference to this landmark, as 'szczyt' in Old Slavic means 'shield' but also 'hill peak'.
+Overlooking the inlet of the lagoon and the West Oder River that empties into the Baltic sea, this was clearly an ideal strategic location, particularly for defending against any unwelcome visitors from the north.

 How Old Is Szczecin/Stettin?

 It wasn't long, however, until the newly-christened Polish State under Mieszko I, the first of the Piast rulers, expanded from their base region in today's Wielkopolska and took control of Szczecin in the 10th century.
 The locality would change hands frequently between the Poles and the German-fronted Holy Roman empire over the next two centuries.
-The area between Kolberg (now Kołobrzeg) and Szczecin was founded by Duke Wartislav I in 1121 as the 'Duchy of Pomerania', and the dynasty known as the 'House Of Griffin' was born.
+The area between Kolberg (now Kołobrzeg) and Szczecin was founded by Duke Wartislaw I in 1121 as the 'Duchy of Pomerania', and the dynasty known as the 'House Of Griffin' was born.
 With a population of somewhere between 5,000 and 9,000, Szczecin was now considered the major centre, if not the capital, of Pomerania.
-The Dukes of House Griffin would eventually commence the building of the Ducal Castle from 1346 and their coat-of-arms have since represented Pomerania and Szczecin to this very day!
-The last Polish ruler for a significant amount of time would be Bolesław III Wrymouth, who conquered the Szczecin-end Pomerania and oversaw the christianisation of Szczecin and managed to fend off Holy Roman crusaders for a short while.
+The Dukes of the House of Griffin would eventually commence the building of the Ducal Castle from 1346, and their coat-of-arms have represented Pomerania and Szczecin to this very day!
+The last Polish ruler for a significant amount of time would be Bolesław III Wrymouth, who conquered the Szczecin-end of Pomerania, oversaw its christianisation and managed to fend off Holy Roman crusaders for a short while.
 The first version of the Saints Peter and Paul Church was built in 1124.
-However, following Bolesław's death in 1138, Szczecin and Pomerania would eventually be enveloped by the Germanic west and become known as Stettin.
+However, following Bolesław's death in 1138, Szczecin and Pomerania would be enveloped by the Germanic west and become known as Stettin.

-Then began a dance off between the Holy Roman Empire and Denmark, the latter of which periodically controlled Pomerania into the 13th century, and Stettin was completely destroying and rebuilt in the process.
+Then began a dance-off between the Holy Roman Empire and Denmark, the latter of which periodically controlled Pomerania into the 13th century, and Stettin was completely destroyed and rebuilt in the process.
 Stettin appeared as 'Burstaborg' (meaning 'bristle mountain', a mistranslation of 'Szczecin' in Danish) in the Icelandic 'Saga of Cnut's Descendants', which glorified Dano-Icelandic conquests.
 After Denmark finally relented control in 1235, a period of high migration from various parts of the Holy Roman Empire, known in German as 'Ostsiedlung', saw the Stettin grow rapidly and its inclusion into the federation of Wendish towns (a precursor to the economic network known as the Hanseatic League) saw increased trade and prosperity.
-However, Slavs treated as second class citizens, being restricted to neighbourhoods that were separate from their German counterparts as well as being subject to increased taxes and restriction of membership to economic and artisan guilds.
-Jews, who had been granted settlement rights under the Magdeburg law, were restricted to living outside the town walls.
+However, Slavs were being treated as second class citizens - forced to settle in separate neighbourhoods from their German counterparts, subjected to increased taxes and excluded from economic and artisan guilds.
+Jews, who had been granted settlement rights under the Magdeburg law, were restricted to living outside the town walls entirely.

 Danish and Holy Roman Rule of Szczecin/Stettin and Pomerania